huaweicloud/terraform-provider-huaweicloud/docs/data-sources/rds_flavors_v1.md

 ## Attributes Reference

-`id` is set to the ID of the found rds flavor.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.
 * `name` - The name of the rds flavor.
 * `ram` - The name of the rds flavor.